You gave your presentations on the analysis of the ethnographic notes you took as a class. The protocol for presentations was as follows.

 To do this, you will need to:

-1. Analyze all the jokes
+1. Analyze all the jokes2.
+Identify (name & list) their features

 3. State which features all 4 jokes have in common.